A minimum of a 2:1 honours degree, or international equivalent, in:

-The taught component of the course includes subject-specific content in the area of epidemiology.
-You have the flexibility to develop your own bespoke course by selecting additional, complementary modules.
-You will also participate in training in general research principles, and other professional and key skills.
+The course includes subject-specific content in the area of epidemiology.
+You'll develop your own bespoke course by selecting complementary modules.
+You'll also train in general research principles, and other professional and key skills.

-You will study a subject-specific module in clinical epidemiology that provides theoretical and practical understanding of:
+You'll study a subject-specific module in clinical epidemiology.
+This provides a theoretical and practical understanding of: